praxis-live/support/docs/coding-tinkerforge.md

 ## Example

-This is the code used to wrap the TinkerForge infra-red distance sensor within _Praxis LIVE_
+This is the code used to wrap the TinkerForge infra-red distance sensor within _PraxisLIVE_

 ```java
 @TinkerForge BrickletDistanceIR device;